Dante Society of America: Early women members

-From its founding, membership in the Dante Society of America was open to women.
-This was unusual for the time, as membership in other early scholarly societies in North America such as the American Philosophical Society and the Modern Language Association were not generally open to women.
-The first annual report of the Society listed Miss S.L.
-Butler, Mrs. C. Dupee, Miss Heloise Durant, Mrs. S. A. Gordon, Miss Fannie L. Payson, and Mrs. A.L.
-Wister as founding members.
-In 1902, Yale Ph.D. and Smith professor Mary Augusta Scott would become the first woman to serve on the Executive Council.
+From its founding, membership in the Society was open to women.
+This was unusual for the time, as membership in other early scholarly societies in North America such as the American Philosophical Society and the Modern Language Association was not generally open to women.
+The first annual report of the Society listed Miss S. L. Butler, Mrs. C. Dupee, Heloise Durant, Mrs. S. A. Gordon, Fannie L. Payson, and Mrs. A. L. Wister as founding members.
+In 1902, Yale Ph.D. and Smith College professor Mary Augusta Scott would become the first woman to serve on the Society's executive council.
 Scott was followed by Margaret Jackson in 1907, Anna Lyman Mason Gray in 1913 and Katherine V. Spencer in 1915.
 Other early female members of note include Anna Eliot Ticknor, Isabella Stewart Gardner, and Caroline Healey Dall.